 1494-5 | Tempera on panel | Uffizi (Florence)

 The figures represent vices and virtues.
-This is a very complex painting full of many meanings and many allegories still difficult for art historians to digest as we do not know exactly who it was intended for.
-Unfortunately, as the original painting is also lost we cannot draw many comparisons between the two.
+This is a very complex painting with many meanings and allegories that are still difficult for art historians to digest.
+This is because we don’t know who exactly it was intended for.
+Unfortunately, as the original painting is also lost, we cannot draw many comparisons between the two.

 8. Portrait of Smeralda Bandinelli